 Vector defines subtypes for events.
-This is necessary to establish domain specific requriements enabling interoperability with existing monitoring and observability systems.
+This is necessary to establish domain specific requirements enabling interoperability with existing monitoring and observability systems.

 Why Not Just Events?

-We, very much, like the idea of an event only world, one where every service is perfectly instrumented with events that contain rich data and context.
-Unfortunately, that is not the case; exisiting services usually emit metrics, traces, and logs of varying quality.
-By designing Vector to meet services where they are (current state), we serve as a bridge to newer standards.
+We, very much, like the idea of an event-only world, one where every service is perfectly instrumented with events that contain rich data and context.
+Unfortunately, that is not the case; existing services often emit metrics, traces, and logs of varying quality.
+By designing Vector to meet services where they are in their current state, we serve as a bridge to newer standards.
 This is why we place "events" at the top of our data model, where logs and metrics are derived.

 Finally, a sophisticated data model that accounts for the various data types